simonegli8/BibliaLibre/Bibles/SpanishEnglish.rvr-web/66-Apocalipsis.md

 # 10
 ## Un ángel sostiene un libro abierto y jura
-^1^ Vi a un ángel poderoso que bajaba del cielo, vestido con una nube.
-Sobre su cabeza había un arco iris.
-Su rostro era como el sol, y sus pies como columnas de fuego. ^2^ Tenía en su mano un pequeño libro abierto.
-Puso su pie derecho sobre el mar y el izquierdo sobre la tierra. ^3^ Gritó con gran voz, como el rugido de un león.
-Cuando gritó, los siete truenos emitieron sus voces. ^a^ ^4^ Cuando sonaron los siete truenos, iba a escribir, pero oí una voz del cielo que decía: “Sella lo que han dicho los siete truenos y no lo escribas”. ^b^
-^a^[**10:3** Os 11,10; Am 1,2; Jer 25,30] ^b^[**10:4** Dan 12,4; Dan 12,9; Sal 29,1]
+@1 Y vi otro ángel fuerte descender del cielo, cercado de una nube, y el arco celeste sobre su cabeza; y su rostro era como el sol, y sus pies como columnas de fuego.
+@2 Y tenía en su mano un librito abierto: y puso su pie derecho sobre el mar, y el izquierdo sobre la tierra;
+@3 Y clamó con grande voz, como cuando un león ruge: y cuando hubo clamado, siete truenos hablaron sus voces.
+@4 Y cuando los siete truenos hubieron hablado sus voces, yo iba á escribir, y oí una voz del cielo que me decía: Sella las cosas que los siete truenos han hablado, y no las escribas.

-^5^ El ángel que vi de pie sobre el mar y sobre la tierra levantó su mano derecha hacia el cielo ^6^ y juró por el que vive por los siglos de los siglos, que creó el cielo y las cosas que hay en él, la tierra y las cosas que hay en ella, y el mar y las cosas que hay en él, que ya no habrá más demora, ^a^ ^7^ sino que en los días de la voz del séptimo ángel, cuando está a punto de sonar, entonces el misterio de Dios está terminado, como lo declaró a sus siervos los profetas. ^b^
+@5 Y el ángel que vi estar sobre el mar y sobre la tierra, levantó su mano al cielo,
+@6 Y juró por el que vive para siempre jamás, que ha criado el cielo y las cosas que están en él, y la tierra y las cosas que están en ella, y el mar y las cosas que están en él, que el tiempo no será más.
-^a^[**10:6** Dan 12,7] ^b^[**10:7** Apoc 11,15; Hech 3,21]
+@7 Pero en los días de la voz del séptimo ángel, cuando él comenzare á tocar la trompeta, el misterio de Dios será consumado, como él lo anunció á sus siervos los profetas.

 ## Johannes consume el librito agridulce
-^8^ La voz que oí desde el cielo, hablando de nuevo conmigo, dijo: “Ve, toma el libro que está abierto en la mano del ángel que está sobre el mar y sobre la tierra”.
+@8 Y la voz que oí del cielo hablaba otra vez conmigo, y decía: Ve, y toma el librito abierto de la mano del ángel que está sobre el mar y sobre la tierra.

-^9^ Me dirigí al ángel, diciéndole que me diera el librito.
-Me dijo: “Tómalo y cómelo.
-Te amargará el estómago, pero en tu boca será dulce como la miel”. ^a^
+@9 Y fuí al ángel, diciéndole que me diese el librito, y él me dijo: Toma, y trágalo; y él te hará amargar tu vientre, pero en tu boca será dulce como la miel.
-^a^[**10:9** Ezeq 3,1-3]

-^10^ Tomé el librito de la mano del ángel y lo comí.
-Era tan dulce como la miel en mi boca.
-Cuando lo hube comido, se me amargó el estómago. ^11^ Me dijeron: “Tienes que volver a profetizar sobre muchos pueblos, naciones, lenguas y reyes”. ^a^
+@10 Y tomé el librito de la mano del ángel, y lo devoré; y era dulce en mi boca como la miel; y cuando lo hube devorado, fué amargo mi vientre.
-^a^[**10:11** Jer 1,10]
+@11 Y él me dice: Necesario es que otra vez profetices á muchos pueblos y gentes y lenguas y reyes.

 \switchcolumn
 \nopandoc{\begin{otherlanguage}{english}}

 # 10
+## An angel holds an open book and swears
-^1^ I saw a mighty angel coming down out of the sky, clothed with a cloud.
+@1 I saw a mighty angel coming down out of the sky, clothed with a cloud.
 A rainbow was on his head.
-His face was like the sun, and his feet like pillars of fire. ^2^ He had in his hand a little open book.
-He set his right foot on the sea, and his left on the land. ^3^ He cried with a loud voice, as a lion roars.
-When he cried, the seven thunders uttered their voices. ^4^ When the seven thunders sounded, I was about to write; but I heard a voice from the sky saying, “Seal up the things which the seven thunders said, and don’t write them.”
+His face was like the sun, and his feet like pillars of fire.
+@2 He had in his hand a little open book.
+He set his right foot on the sea, and his left on the land.
+@3 He cried with a loud voice, as a lion roars.
+When he cried, the seven thunders uttered their voices.
+@4 When the seven thunders sounded, I was about to write; but I heard a voice from the sky saying, “Seal up the things which the seven thunders said, and don’t write them.”

-^5^ The angel whom I saw standing on the sea and on the land lifted up his right hand to the sky ^6^ and swore by him who lives forever and ever, who created heaven and the things that are in it, the earth and the things that are in it, and the sea and the things that are in it, that there will no longer be delay, ^7^ but in the days of the voice of the seventh angel, when he is about to sound, then the mystery of God is finished, as he declared to his servants the prophets.
+@5 The angel whom I saw standing on the sea and on the land lifted up his right hand to the sky
+@6 and swore by him who lives forever and ever, who created heaven and the things that are in it, the earth and the things that are in it, and the sea and the things that are in it, that there will no longer be delay,
+@7 but in the days of the voice of the seventh angel, when he is about to sound, then the mystery of God is finished, as he declared to his servants the prophets.

+## Johannes consumes the little bittersweet book
-^8^ The voice which I heard from heaven, again speaking with me, said, “Go, take the book which is open in the hand of the angel who stands on the sea and on the land.”
+@8 The voice which I heard from heaven, again speaking with me, said, “Go, take the book which is open in the hand of the angel who stands on the sea and on the land.”

-^9^ I went to the angel, telling him to give me the little book.
+@9 I went to the angel, telling him to give me the little book.

 He said to me, “Take it and eat it.
 It will make your stomach bitter, but in your mouth it will be as sweet as honey.”

-^10^ I took the little book out of the angel’s hand, and ate it.
+@10 I took the little book out of the angel’s hand, and ate it.
 It was as sweet as honey in my mouth.
-When I had eaten it, my stomach was made bitter. ^11^ They^a^ told me, “You must prophesy again over many peoples, nations, languages, and kings.”
+When I had eaten it, my stomach was made bitter.
+@11 They^a^ told me, “You must prophesy again over many peoples, nations, languages, and kings.”
 ^a^[**10:11** TR reads “He” instead of “They”]

 \nopandoc{\end{otherlanguage}}